balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 ### Compute Balance

-Compute balance returns the new balance of a pool token necessary to achieve a new invariant.
+Compute balance returns the new balance of a pool token necessary to achieve an invariant change.
 It is essentially the inverse of the pool's invariant.
-This function is needed to support
+The `invariantRatio` is the ratio of the new invariant (after an operation) to the old.
-`AddLiquidityKind.SINGLE_TOKEN_EXACT_OUT` and `RemoveLiquidityKind.SINGLE_TOKEN_EXACT_IN`.
+Compute balance is used for liquidity operations where the token amount in/out is unknown, specifically [AddLiquidityKind.SINGLE_TOKEN_EXACT_OUT](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L582-L594) and [RemoveLiquidityKind.SINGLE_TOKEN_EXACT_IN](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L788-L800).

 Our two-token `ConstantPricePool` implements `computeBalance` as:
 ```solidity